CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 4. Click on *Login* and next click on *Continue*

-5. In the new window, at the end of the page, click on create *Data Gateway*.
+5. In the new window, at the end of the page, click on *Create Data Gateway*.
 The application will create a new folder called Projects accessible from your Desktop or programmatically the terminal.
 Next, click on Open folder.

 !!! note